Cultural Itinerary of the Umayyads

-It stretches from one peninsula to another: the Arabic and the Iberian.
-It goes across three continents, linking Asia, Africa and Europe.
-There are stopovers in the Persian Gulf, the Oman and Yemen shores in the Indian Ocean, in the ports of the Red sea, the eastern and western Mediterranean, from the Mesopotamian river Euphrates to the Guadalquivir river of al-Andalus.
-It goes across the green lands of the Arabia Felix and the Fertile Crescent; it expands along the routes of the caravans from Hijaz and the Syrian steppe to the Maghreb territories and the Mediterranean islands of Sicily or Crete.
+It stretches between two peninsulas, Arabia and Iberia.
+It crosses and links three continents, Asia, Africa and Europe.
+It runs along the Gulf of the Arabs and Persians, the Omani and Yemeni shores of the Indian Ocean, the ports of the Red, Eastern and Western Mediterranean, from the Mesopotamian Euphrates to the Andalusian Guadalquivir.
+It travels up the green slopes of Arabia Felix and the Fertile Crescent, along the caravan routes of the Hijaz and Syrian steppes, and across the Maghreb and the Mediterranean islands of Sicily and Crete.

-This itinerary tells about the Moslem civilization arrival from the Arabian Peninsula to through the Fertile Crescent and the North of Africa to the Iberian Peninsula and we name it the Itinerary of the Umayyadas, from Damas to Cordova.
-However this concept goes further and tries to explain the many influences between East and West.
-This journey there and back entailed many contributions to Europe, and reached it summit in Sicily and Moslem Spain and, through the Iberian Peninsula, it had a huge influence in the cultural and scientific European development.
-Roads of old where knowledge, art and science travelled and remained always leaving their marks.
-These traces reveal to us, quite often, singular common factors, interactions, encounters and the crossbreeding that took place under the shared and common history which is told in these Itineraries.
+This Itinerary reveals how the Muslim civilization arrived from the Arabian Peninsula through the Fertile Crescent and North Africa to the Iberian Peninsula.
+It takes the form of what we might call the Umayyad Route, from Damascus to Cordoba, but goes further to explain the many influences between East and West.
+This round trip brought innumerable contributions to Europe, reached its zenith in Sicily and Muslim Spain and, throughout the Iberian Peninsula, exerted an enormous influence for European cultural and scientific development.
+Old paths where knowledge, art and science travelled and stopped, always leaving their traces.
+Profusely diverse, they often reveal unique common denominators, interactions, encounters and miscegenation that occurred in the course of a shared history to which all these roads lead.

-The Itineraries talk to us about history, traditions, artistic patrimony, agriculture, science, as well as trade and social relationships.
-This civilization was settled down in a world plenty of classical culture (Greece, Rome and the Byzantine world) and its cultural contributions were useful indeed to shape an important civilization so important for the mankind.
+The routes tell us about history, traditions, artistic heritage, agriculture, science and also about commercial and social relations.
+This civilization was established in a world impregnated with classical culture (Greece, Rome and Byzantium), and its cultural contributions served to shape a crucial civilisation for the progress of man.

-The Umayyad Empire quickly became a huge culture melting pot which gave rise to a new art, with new aesthetics and cultural habits, visible in a rich repertoire of new constructions, in new forms and new-style urban images.
-The transmission to the East of the new cultural reality specially lasted thanks to the Umayyads continuity in al-Andalus, where they remained until the dawn of the XIst century.
+The Umayyad empire quickly became a great melting pot of cultures that, together with an emerging creativity, gave birth to a new art, with new aesthetic forms and cultural habits that were reflected in a rich repertoire of constructions, in new urban forms and images.
+The transmission of the new cultural reality towards the West had its special survival, precisely in the continuity of the Umayyad dynasty in al-Andalus, until the beginning of the 11th century.

 Map of the Cultural Itnerary of the Umayyads